Q. What is CDXZipStream™?

 Q. I need actual driving distance between addresses, not straight line distance.
 Can you help me?

-When used with Microsoft MapPoint (2002 thru 2013), the CDXRouteMP function can calculate the actual driving distance and time.
+The CDXRouteBing and CDXRouteMP functions can calculate the actual driving distance and time.
 You can return data in miles or kilometers and different time periods (hours, minutes, days).
 A full address can be specified in the format (Address, City, State, Zip) or you can just use a partial address such as a zip code.
 If MapPoint can't find the address the function will return a message indicating which address can't be resolved.
 This capability is ideal for a large range of businesses such as delivery services, insurance companies or any situation where trip expenses need to be verified.

 For more information on this please see our video Driving Distance Calculator in Excel on Youtube